catiR/acode/acoustic/README.md

 - see comments in script

-- Uses audio files plus Pyannote, pydub, praat and/or REAPER formant tracker https://github.com/google/REAPER/ optionally findsylls.octave from https://languagelog.ldc.upenn.edu/nll/?p=46144
+- Uses audio files plus Pyannote, pydub, ldc-bpcsad, praat and/or REAPER formant tracker https://github.com/google/REAPER/ optionally findsylls.octave from https://languagelog.ldc.upenn.edu/nll/?p=46144

-- Default expects tools + models (reaper, pyannote diarisation, etc) in `./tools`

 - Requires opensauce-python, https://github.com/voicesauce/opensauce-python
     - available if you clone this repo with submodules, otherwise add it to `tools`
-    - VoiceSauce (opensauce) requires at least one of Reaper, Praat, and Snack. `extract_voicesauce.py` is configured for Reaper and/or Praat.
+    - VoiceSauce (opensauce) requires at least one of Reaper, Praat, and Snack. `extract_acoustic.py` is configured for Reaper and/or Praat.
     - Follow opensauce readme to make sure opensauce can find reaper and praat installations.
 Recommended to install standalone (C) Reaper in `tools`, not use pyreaper.
-    - This is likely temporary to be replaced by something else like parselmouth
+    - May be temporary to be replaced by something else like parselmouth

+#### Forced alignment to expert (human) transcriptions

+- `> pythyon3 acode_align.py`

+- Require ctc-forced-aligner (icelandic adaptation) https://github.com/catiR/ctc-forced-aligner
+    - in development, adaptation may have bad choices need fixing

+- Optionally recombine forced alignments with Pyannote and/or LDC speech activity detector for better pause detection.
+Also requires pydub, Pyannote.

+- Output transcripts compatible with ELAN.

+- Output is done and provided on project drive.

 #### Derived feature calculation

 - `> pythyon3 acode_acoustic.py`

-- Uses previously extracted acoustic features, plus diarised forced alignments (timed transcripts, tsv format compatible with ELAN).
+- Uses previously extracted acoustic features, plus diarisations (timed Pyannote diarisation speaker labels or force alignment transcripts, tsv format compatible with ELAN).

 - Produces acoustic features compatible with https://github.com/antonkarl/acode/tree/main/featureExtraction to use together as input to classification

 - See comments

 #### Corpus management